Features of ad tags

 The sample ID in the example is 34567.

-You can also specify it in the ad tags of other ad placements to view aggregate statistics for these ad placements.
-When placing the ad tag from a placement on other pages, you can specify a different sample ID to view statistics separately for each placement.
+You can also specify it in the ad tags of other ad placements to view aggregate statistics for these placements.
+When embedding the ad tag from a placement on other pages, you can specify a different sample ID to view statistics separately for each placement.
 You can generate a statistical report with grouping by sample in the Yandex Advertising Network interface under Statistics.

-Displaying fullscreen banners in the site mobile version
+Displaying fullscreen banners

 How to set up the display of fullscreen banners